lagotto/lagotto/docs/index.md

 ## Data-Level Metrics

-The collection of metrics shouldn't be limited to journal articles, but should include all relevant research outputs, e.g. datasets (data-level metrics) and software (software-level metrics).
+The collection of metrics shouldn't be limited to journal articles, but can include all relevant research outputs, e.g. datasets (data-level metrics) or software (software-level metrics).

-## Lagotto

-Lagotto is an Open Source application started in March 2009 by the Open Access publisher [Public Library of Science (PLOS)](http://www.plos.org/).
-Lagotto retrieves data from a wide set of services ([sources](/docs/sources)).
-Some of these sources represent the actual channels where users are directly viewing, sharing, discussing, citing, recommending the works (e.g., Twitter and Mendeley).
-Others are third-party vendors which provide this information (e.g., CrossRef for citations).

 ## For Publishers and Providers
 Detailed instructions on how to [install](/docs/installation) and [setup](/docs/setup) Lagotto are available in the documentation, and the installation and setup can be done in under an hour.